Rotary International President Enjoins Humanity To Unite For Good

 The Town hall meeting provided an opportunity for meaningful dialogue, as Rotarians engaged directly with the leadership of the World’s leading humanitarian service organisation, reinforcing their collective commitment to service above self.

-Present at both the media parley and town hall event were District 9111 Governor, Henry Akinyele; District 9112 Governor, Lanre Adedoyin; Rotary International President-elect 2026 to 2027, Yinka Babalola; trustee of the Rotary Foundation, Ijeoma Pearl Okoro; District Governor-elect 9111, Bukola Bakare; District Governor-elect 9112, Layi Abidoye; among others. o
+Present at both the media parley and town hall event were District 9111 Governor, Henry Akinyele; District 9112 Governor, Lanre Adedoyin; Rotary International President-elect 2026 to 2027, Yinka Babalola; trustee of the Rotary Foundation, Ijeoma Pearl Okoro; District Governor-elect 9111, Bukola Bakare; District Governorelect 9112, Layi Abidoye; among others.